 In this research, the authors show that pre-training BERT-based architectures on in-domain biomedical data, as well as using a biomedical vocabulary, offers significant gains over existing approaches for tagging clinical data.
 As noted by the authors, a large BERT-based architecture pre-trained on the 4.5 billion-word PubMed biomedical abstract corpus, performs “better than a general-domain BERT model pre-trained on Wikipedia and BooksCorpus.”
 By training a larger BERT model with 345 million parameters, named Bio-Megatron, on 6.1 billion words of PubMed text, the authors show that “using both a larger model and a biomedical vocabulary adds a further boost in performance.”

 These models can easily be integrated with optimized speech and language pipelines to perform tasks such as transcribing speech to text and extracting the clinical entities like disease and medication names from the transcribed text.
 These optimized pipelines can be deployed on the cloud, data center, and edge to run in real-time, thereby improving physician productivity and patient experience in applications like virtual doctor consultation.

-BN43\NVIDIA Jarvis is an application framework for building multimodal conversational AI services that deliver real-time performance on GPUs.
-Jarvis has several components such as SOT A pre-trained models in NGC, NVIDIA NeMo, and Transfer Learning Toolkit to fine-tune the models to understand your domain, optimized speech, language, and vision pipelines.
+BN43\NVIDIA Riva is an application framework for building multimodal conversational AI services that deliver real-time performance on GPUs.
+Riva has several components such as SOT A pretrained models in NGC, NVIDIA NeMo, and Transfer Learning Toolkit to fine-tune the models to understand your domain, optimized speech, language, and vision pipelines.
 You can use these pipelines independently or tie them together to perform a complicated task.